auth0/docs/articles/quickstart/webapp/nextjs/interactive.md

 ::::checkpoint
 :::checkpoint-default
 Run Your application.
-- Verify that your Next.js application redirects you to the [Auth0 Universal Login](https://auth0.com/universal-login) page and that you can now log in or sign up using a username and password or a social provider.
+- Verify that your Next.js application redirects you to the <a href="https://auth0.com/universal-login" target="_blank">Auth0 Universal Login</a> page and that you can now log in or sign up using a username and password or a social provider.
 - Once that's complete, verify that Auth0 redirects back to your application.
 :::
 :::checkpoint-failure